 3. Remove Your Personal Belongings

 A landlord cannot move or remove your personal belongings without your permission.
-Even if the lease has ended and you've left boxes or furniture behind, your landlord will need to follow specific procedures before removing them.
+Even if the lease has ended and you've left boxes or furniture behind, your landlord must follow specific procedures before removing them.

 4. Harass You